SalvaRGb/Unsupervised-learning-to-infere-population-structure-through-K-means/README.md

 From the perspective of machine learning, dealing with high-dimensional data usually involves preprocessing the data with dimension reduction and feature selection techniques.
 In addition, clustering techniques such as k-Means, in combination with dimension reduction algorithms such as *Principal component analysis* (**PCA**), may outperforme traditional algorithms and population structure techniques in terms of computational time, while competing in precision.

+The pipline describe in this repository describes a logical process that involves:

+- **Filtering and extracting useful genetic information for a properly configuration of the genetic matrix (working with HapMap files)**
+- **Imputation of nan values present in the result matrix**
+- **Selecting the best possible principal components to represent the data**
+- **Apply k-means algorithm to the new features for population inference**

 The Hapmap Project was initiated in 2001 by the International HapMap Consortium.
 Its database is freely available to the public through the NCBI database dbSNP.
 The Project is also described at Nature 426 :789-796, 2003 [PMID: 14685227].
 The file format estabilished through the project is also used in others projects and species.
 The Hapmap file format is a table which consists of 11 columns plus one column for each sample genotyped.
 The first row contains the header labels of your samples, and each additional row contains all the information associated with a single SNP.
 You can get a Hapmap file by chromosome or a general file.